mrkkrp/markkarpov.com/post/canon-eos-r-settings.md

   default it controls aperture which is the setting that I tweak most often.
   This is why I set the control ring on the lens to control aperture as well.
-You could think that duplicating functions like this is wasteful, but really things you do often should be very easy and quick (the lens' ring being the easiest thing to rotate IMO).
+You could think that duplicating functions like this is wasteful, but things you do often should be very easy and quick (the lens' ring being the easiest thing to rotate IMO).
 Also, there is very limited choice with regard to `Quick control dial` alternative functions so I just keep it as is.

 * `Customize M-Fn bar` (page 4). `M-Fn` bar is useful, but it doesn't do anything by default.
 I set it to control ISO.
 Truth to be told, I almost